Temptation of Christ: Catholic interpretations

 Taken in the sense of denoting enticement to evil, temptation cannot be referred directly to God or to Christ.
 For instance in Gen. 12.1, "God tempted Abraham", and in John 6.6, "This [Jesus] said tempting [Philip]", the expressions must be taken in the sense of testing, or trying.
 According to St. James, the source of man's temptations is his proneness to evil which is the result of the fall of Adam, and which remains in human nature after baptismal regeneration, and even though the soul is in the state of sanctifying grace, mankind's concupiscence (or proneness to evil) becomes sinful only when freely yielded to; when resisted with God's help it is an occasion of merit.
 The chief cause of temptation is Satan, "the tempter", bent on man's eternal ruin.

-In the Lord's Prayer, the clause "Lead us not into temptation" is a humble and trusting petition for God's help to enable people to overcome temptation.
+In the Lord's Prayer, the clause "Lead us not into temptation" is a petition for God's help to enable people to overcome temptation.
 Prayer and watchfulness are the chief weapons against temptation.
 God does not allow man to be tempted beyond his strength.
 Like Adam, Christ (the second Adam) endured temptation only from without, inasmuch as his human nature was free from all concupiscence; but unlike Adam, Christ withstood the assaults of the Tempter on all points, thereby providing a perfect model of resistance to mankind's spiritual enemy, and a permanent source of victorious help.